25 of MiddleWeb’s Best New Teacher Resources

 We’ve also included MiddleWeb reviews of nine exceptionally “novice-friendly” books.
 When you’ve read everything here (smile), search our site for “new teacher” and you’ll find more!

-Our central collection spot for newbie tips and advice is “New Teacher?
+Our central collection spot for beginner tips and advice is “New Teacher?
 Here’s Help and Inspiration,” curated by MiddleWeb co-editor Susan Curtis.
 Whether you’re a beginning teacher or moving to the middle grades, this regularly updated resource points to plenty of how-to advice that will guide you through the first weeks of school and beyond.
 From creating an inviting classroom and establishing a well-behaved learning community…to meeting with parents and understanding the adolescent brain…you’ll find expert help here.

 Rick Wormeli is a National Board Certified Teacher, the author of seven respected books in the teaching field, and an internationally known speaker on middle-level education.
 When we launched our new MiddleWeb site in 2012, we asked Rick to write a special article for teachers new to the middle grades.
 We published his response in two parts.
 Take a look!
 Part 1 Part 2